 Recognition of Prior Learning (RPL) is a method of assessment (leading to the award of a qualification) that considers whether learners can demonstrate that they can meet the assessment requirements for a unit through knowledge, understanding or skills they already possess and do not need to develop through a course of learning.

 RPL enables recognition of achievement from a range of activities using any appropriate assessment methodology.
 Provided that the assessment requirements of a given unit or qualification have been met, the use of RPL is acceptable for accrediting a unit, units or a whole qualification.
 Partial unit completion is not acceptable.
-Evidence of learning must be:

 - A unit accumulated towards a full qualification

-- A full qualification
+- A full qualification.

-STA when carrying out RPL will ensure that:
+Safety Training Awards when carrying out RPL will ensure that:

 - Identification of any achievement through RPL is prior to learners registering to taking a qualification